It’s okay to not be everyone’s cup of tea in business and life.

-Some days I’m told I’m motherly, dramatic and too compassionate as if that’s a bad thing.
-Other days I’m told I’m motherly, compassionate with a lean towards the dramatic as though that’s the best thing and they love this about me.
+Some days I’m told I’m motherly, dramatic, and too compassionate as if that’s a bad thing.
+Other days I’m told I’m motherly, compassionate with a lean towards the dramatic as though that’s the best thing in the world and they love this about me.

 Some days I’m told people love my stories and storytelling and that my personal sharing and honesty helps them see themselves better.
 Other days, I’m told my stories are so narcissistic and that I should focus on the customer more and what’s in it for them.

 This is all part of putting yourself out there.
 People will love you and really connect with your way.
 And some people will hate you and find you terribly annoying.

 Do you have to change who you are?
 Nope.
 They are simply not your people and you are not the teacher or person for them and it’s really ok.

 We really all have different personality styles and ways.
 It doesn’t mean we can’t grow and evolve and fine tune.

 But someone’s feedback is mostly about them.
 Yeah, we’ve all gotten the memo on this.
 But I think it’s important to say again.